ashaffah/qirust/README.md

 ## Overview

 `qirust` is a safe and efficient Rust library for generating QR codes, adhering to the QR Code Model 2 specification.
 It supports encoding text or binary data with customizable error correction levels, versions, and styling options, including logo embedding, custom colors, and frame styles.
-The library provides flexible output formats: console ASCII art, PNG images, and SVGs.
+The library provides flexible output formats: console ASCII art, PNG images, SVGs, and in-memory image buffers.

 ## Installation